Sandrine Grenier, winner of the University of Montpellier’s 2025 Innovation Award

 UM Innovation Award 2025 from the Social Sciences Research Cluster

-▶ The project " Learning Differently: Law and Cinema" takes place within the framework of an annual course and is intended to be divided into several sub-projects, one per academic year.
-The aim is to provide a different approach to law and to convey academic knowledge that students find difficult in an indirect and fun way.
-Cinema was chosen as a tool to facilitate this teaching, with the aim of conveying legal knowledge and/or facilitating methodological understanding through the production of aesthetic images.
-It was implemented during the 2023-2024 academic year.
+▶ The “Learning Differently: Law and Film”project is part of an annual course and is designed to be broken down into several sub-projects, one per academic year.
+The goal is to offer a different approach to law and to convey academic knowledge—which students often find difficult—to them in an indirect and playful way.
+Film was chosen as a tool for this facilitated learning, with the goal of conveying legal knowledge and/or facilitating methodological understanding through the creation of aesthetically pleasing images.
+The project was launched during the 2023–2024 academic year.

-" Learning Differently: Law and Cinema" is led by Sandrine Grenier, Senior Lecturer in Private Law at the University Institute of Technology (IUT) in Béziers, Marketing Techniques Department, member of LICeM, and Sandy Blanco, Professor of Cinema and Audiovisual Studies at the IUT in Béziers.
+“Learning Differently: Law and Film” is organized by Sandrine Grenier, Associate Professor of Private Law at the IUT of Béziers, Department of Marketing Techniques, and a member of LICeM, and Sandy Blanco, Professor of Film and Audiovisual Studies at the IUT of Béziers.

-To date, the project has two variations:
+To date, the project has two versions:

 ▶ The Red Satin Chrysalis

-The first is the production of a medium-length film in theGiallo genre, an Italian crime film that was hugely successful in the 1970s, marked by its very distinctive aesthetic that has endured in films and advertisements.
-Armed with a solid understanding of the main principles of criminal proceedings and having watched major films on the subject, the students immersed themselves in the issues surrounding criminal trials with the production of the medium-length filmLa Chrysalide de Satin Rouge.The film is based on cross-disciplinary work (law and audiovisual media, commercial communication), which allowed students to immerse themselves in the writing and production of a film sequence and to perfect their legal knowledge by mastering the criminal trial process.
-Designed to be innovative and interactive, the audience can become, for a moment, a jury and be invited to participate.
+The first project is the production of a medium-length film in theGiallo genre—an Italian crime film that enjoyed great success in the 1970s, characterized by its distinctive aesthetic, which continues to influence films and advertisements today.
+Armed with a solid understanding of the fundamental principles of criminal procedure and having watched major films centered on trials, the students immersed themselves in the complexities of criminal trials through the production of the medium-length film:“La Chrysalide de Satin Rouge.”It is based on cross-disciplinary and multidisciplinary work (law and audiovisual studies, commercial communication) that allowed students to immerse themselves in the writing and production of a cinematic sequence and to refine their legal knowledge by mastering the criminal trial process.
+Designed to be innovative and interactive, the audience can, for a moment, become a jury and be invited to participate.

 ▶ Movie trailer

-▶ Stops in pictures
+▶ Highlights in pictures

 ▶ Three rulings are available online: